jesshill/Onish_lab/protocols/smFISH_and_smiFISH/smFISH_protocol.md

 - Prepare 110 uL of hybridization solution for sample.
 - Prepare a 1:20 dilution of the 25 uM smFISH probe in DEPC water.
 Final concentration of the probe will now be 1.25 uM.

-*We purchase smFISH probes at 5 nmol and then dilute them to 25 uM in 10 mM Tris (pH 8.0) when they arrive.
+*We purchase smFISH probes at 5 nmol and then dilute them to 25 uM in TE buffer (10 mM Tris-HCl, 1 mM EDTA, pH 8.0) when they arrive.

 - Add 2 uL of diluted smFISH probe to hybridization solution.
 Vortex well, it is viscous.
   - If probing for more than 1 transcript, just add the additional 2 uL of probe to the hybridization solution.